 Aullwood Audubon is open 9 AM to 5 PM Tuesday through Saturday and 1 PM to 5 PM Sunday.
 Aullwood's Nature Center, Farm Discovery Center, trails and property are closed on Mondays.
 Please note that Aullwood's trails are closed when Aullwood is closed, and no access to the site is permitted after hours.
 For the latest on our schedule, holiday closings, and other events, please visit our Events page.

-Aullwood Audubon is open rain or shine.
+Aullwood Audubon is open rain or shine and year-around.
 General admission tickets are non-refundable and non-exchangeable.
 For this reason, we recommend you carefully plan your visit to allow for adequate time to explore our property and "The Troll that Hatched an Egg" exhibit by Thomas Dambo.

 Do you have to pay extra to see the trolls?